-Three (3) units of 8 MW CATERPILLAR 16CM32 C Engines is already installed.
+Three (3) units of 8 MW CATERPILLAR 16CM32 C Engines is already installed which is a blended-fuel genset (80% Diesel and 20% HFO).
 Each unit has technical specification of 4 stroke, Vee cylinder configuration, direct injection, modular design, turbocharged and after-cooled aspiration.
 Each engine has 16-cylinders that will drive the generator to deliver a 7,556 kW continuous rated output, 13.8 kV, 60 Hz at 720 rpm rated speed.